Data-Science-for-Linguists-2025/Linguistic-Markers-Catalan-Substitution/README.md

 Jana Bruses | janabruses@pitt.edu | University of Pittsburgh | Apr 29th

 Welcome to my term project for Data Science for Linguists!\
-Linguistic Markers of Catalan Substitution is an analysis aming to find linguistic traces of Catalan's endangerment due to language substitution.
+Linguistic Markers of Catalan Substitution is an analysis aimed at finding linguistic traces of Catalan's endangerment due to language substitution.
-This project examines morphological, syntactic, lexical, semantic and text-level changes looking for empirical evidence in language that Catalan is undergoing a substitution process.
-It's goal is to detect some symptoms that allow us to quantify and evaluate the substitution process, allowing us to undersand more about language endangerment in a rare situation where we are aware of Catalan's endangerment when it is still at the lowest level of endangerement according to UNESCO.
+This project examines morphological, syntactic, lexical, semantic, and text-level changes, looking for empirical evidence in language that Catalan is undergoing a substitution process.
+Its goal is to detect some symptoms that allow us to quantify and evaluate the substitution process, allowing us to understand more about language endangerment in a rare situation where we are aware of Catalan's endangerment when it is still at the lowest level of endangerment according to UNESCO.

 As the analysis is looking at changes through time it required data that span a long enough time period.
-A single corpora was unavaliable, so four separate corpora were used:\
+A single corpora was unavailable, so four separate corpora were used:\
 [CTILC](https://ctilc.iec.cat/scripts/CTILCCorpus_Descarr.asp)
 [ParlaMint](clarin-eric.github.io/ParlaMint/)\
 [ParlamentParla](https://doi.org/10.5281/zenodo.5541827)\
 [Radioteca.cat](https://radioteca.cat/)\
-The resulting data consisists of about three billion tokens from seventy five thousand text pieces (meaning individual speaker contributions.)
+The resulting data consists of about three billion tokens from seventy-five thousand text pieces (meaning individual speaker contributions.)
 The data spans from 1860 to 2022.
 However, we have a lot more data from recent years, so the average year for the contributions is about 2008.\
 This information is subject to change due to some issues found during the analysis.
-However, since the analysis portion hasn't been re-done with the newly adquired, parsed and explored dataframe, for now the data used is what stated before.
+However, since the analysis portion hasn't been re-done with the newly acquired, parsed, and explored data frame, for now, the data used is what was stated before.

 ## Directory:
 - **[final_report.md](final_report.md)**: **TO DO** Concluding report of the project for term submission